felgueres/clustered-ab-test/README.md

 > _Households within clusters behave similarly under same circumstances, therefore, the baseline for time-of-use tariffs can be estimated by the actual loads of the corresponding control group_.

 The dataset used includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering.
 On this line and thinking about the actual application of demand response (DR) applications, the benchmark doesn't need to be an extended period of time, it could be done within non-event DR days.
-In fact, clustering within on-off periods of DR events may be more accurate since seasonal usage patterns could be captured through the clustering.

 The following image shows plots for every cluster where each curve represents a user.
-It also shows how the users' variability and magnitude of consumption are being captured.
+It also shows how the clusters capture users' variability and magnitude of consumption.

 Note the number of clusters was determined heuristically; stakeholder's input would be ideal.